Sunday, December 22, 2024

 Who and why is jeopardizing the country’s energy security during the war, what will happen now with tenders for the supply of electricity, and because of whom may Ukrainian “state employees” be left without electricity?

 On January 24, the Supreme Court of Ukraine adopted a decision in case 922/2321/22.
-She summed up the progress of the process of the Chernihiv Regional Prosecutor's Office against the Century Technology company and declared illegal additional agreements for electricity with a total value of more than 400 thousand hryvnia, which the supplier concluded with the Special Squad of the State Emergency Service during 2021.
+She summed up the progress of the process of the Chernihiv Regional Prosecutor's Office against the company "Vek Technology" and declared illegal additional agreements for electricity with a total value of more than 400 thousand hryvnia, which the supplier concluded with the Special Forces of the State Emergency Service during 2021.

 What is it about?